AdamHHart/RestEasy/README.md

-# Rest Easy - Secure End-of-Life Planning
+# Ever Ease - Secure End-of-Life Planning

 A comprehensive end-of-life planning platform that helps users organize their assets, documents, wishes, and designate executors with secure, encrypted storage.